Milofax/options-strategy-bot-trader/docs/ui-ux-specification.md

   - Delta, Gamma, Theta and Vega of the overall Option-Strategy of this trade
 - **Time Display**:
   - DTE: Days to Expiry
-    - Current: "42 DTE" (single expiry for SPX IC and SPY Strangle)
+    - Single expiry: "42 DTE"
-    - Future: "7/35 DTE" (for calendar spreads - not yet implemented)
+    - Multiple expiries: "7/35 DTE" (for complex strategies)
   - TTC: Time to Close (e.g., "2.5h", "45m", "5m")
   - **Scheduled time (Column 1 NEXT only)**: First content line in Ready/Waiting status displays execution time in user timezone with market time in parentheses:
     - **Today**: "Today 15:32 CET (9:32 ET)"